-Zaar wants to promote diversity and innovation, especially through entrepreneurship, therefore, projects related to the Arts, Theatre, Film, Sport, Technology, Startups, Research and Community/Philanthropic causes are all types of projects that can be found on the Zaar platform.
+Zaar wants to promote diversity and innovation, especially through entrepreneurship, therefore, projects related to the Arts, Theatre, Film, Sport, Technology, Startups, Research and Community/Philanthropic causes can all be found on the Zaar platform.

 All crowdfunding campaigns are checked and their campaign owners are given the necessary feedback before, during, and after their project.

 If the idea is suitable for crowdfunding a due diligence exercise will follow.
 Once approved, the campaign owner can create their crowdfunding project page and submit it for review.
 When the page is finalised, it will be published on the platform.

 There is no limit set; this is decided by the project owner.